 I want to collect information and share it (i.e. using a Web form).
 Is there a Google App that will help me?

-In Google Docs, you can use Forms to generate a data collection form such as a survey or poll, share it with others via email, and gather their feedback in a spreadsheet that is automatically updated as responses come in.
+In Google Drive you can use Forms to generate a data collection form such as a survey or poll, share it with others via email, and gather their feedback in a spreadsheet that is automatically updated as responses come in.

 The university views the use of collaboration tools as the cornerstone of a new and improved working environment at U-M that adds value to the way we work with each other on campus and with colleagues around the world.
 Google Apps is just one of the tools we use to collaborate.
 Other applications remain in the collaboration toolbox, and where possible, integrate with Google Apps to provide even greater benefits.